ROAS Explained for Quick Commerce (Instamart, Zepto, Blinkit)

 - Pause zero-conversion keywords — the fastest way to improve ROAS is to stop spending on keywords that don't convert.
 Any keyword with 50+ clicks and zero orders should be paused immediately.
 See ad waste for a full audit checklist.

-- Shift to exact match — exact match keywords deliver 30-60% higher ROAS than broad match on Q-commerce platforms
+- Shift to exact match — exact match keywords deliver 30-60% higher ROAS than broad match on Quick Commerce platforms

 - Implement dayparting — reduce bids by 70-80% during midnight-to-6AM when conversion rates drop 60-70%.
 This alone improves ROAS by 20-35%.